hetu-script/hetu-script/docs/docs/en-US/grammar/import/readme.md

 You can use relative key such as '../../filename.ht' in the path string (this also applies to export & require).

+Import statements are hoisted: they take effect before any other statement in the file executes, regardless of where they are written in the source.
+Circular imports are supported: symbols of the cyclic edge become visible to function bodies at call time.

 ## Export

 Use export in a source to specify the symbols you wish to let other source access when they import from you.